Here’s a question for teachers and learners as well as their parents, politicians and principals:

 So part of what I am hoping to do here is to share some of the practical tools developed over the years, as well as some thoughts on the multiple aspects of CL as a theory – Cooperative Learning is not without pitfalls and critics, and rightly so.

-If I find the time, I would love to for us to delve into present and future possibilities of cooperative learning.
+If I find the time, I would love to for us to delve into present and future possibilities of Cooperative Learning.
 In my experience, CL deals with a host issues facing education today – and anyone interested in the future of the human race needs to be seriously interested in education and in education policy.
-Check thoughts on the fall-out of Cooperative Learning on the corporate world in the link below.
+Check out some thoughts on the fall-out of Cooperative Learning on the corporate world in the link below.

 All in good time.
 We’ll get back to everything from Vygotsky and the Social Constructivists vs. the Chicago School of Economics, Social Interdependence and Cognitive Developmental Theory, Jigsaw Puzzles and Kagan, Johnson & Johnson, et. al.